MedPhysUL/delia/README.md

 ## Brief explanation of how it works

-First, it is necessary to explain briefly how the package builds a patient's dataset using the provided data.
+First, it is necessary to explain briefly how the package builds a dataset using the provided data.

-For each of the patients contained in the `patients` folder, all DICOM files present in the `images` folder are read.
+For each of the folders/patients contained in the `patients` folder, all DICOM files present in the `images` subfolder are read.
 If the series descriptions of a certain volume match one of the descriptions present in the given `series_descriptions` dictionary, this volume is automatically added to the patient dataset.
 Then, all DICOM-SEG files present in the `segmentations` folder are read.
 Segmentation volumes whose reference series UID matches one of the series UID read from the patient's `images` folder are added to the patient's dataset.
 The reference volume is also added to the patient dataset.

 *Note : If no `series_descriptions` dictionary is given, the step of selecting the images according to this criterion is simply ignored.
 In the same way, if no DICOM-SEG file is present in the `segmentations` folder, the segmentations and images selection step according to this criterion is simply ignored.*

-The above description is confusing.
-To fully understand it, read the [Getting started](#getting-started) section.
+I know, the above description is confusing.
+To fully understand it, read [Getting started](#getting-started).

 ## Getting started

 ### Organize your data

-As this module requires the use of data, it is important to properly configure the data-related elements before using it.
-The following sections present how to configure these elements.
+Since this module requires the use of data, it is important to properly configure the data-related elements before using it.
+The following sections show how to configure these.

 #### File format

 Images must be in standard [**DICOM**](https://www.dicomstandard.org/) format and segmentations must be in [DICOM-SEG](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.8.20.html) format.

-If your segmentations are in a research file format (`.nrrd`, `.nii`, etc.) and you want to convert them into the standardized [DICOM-SEG](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.8.20.html) format, you can use the [pydicom-seg](https://pypi.org/project/pydicom-seg/) library to create the DICOM-SEG files OR use the [itkimage2dicomSEG](https://github.com/MaxenceLarose/itkimage2dicomSEG) python module, which provide a complete pipeline to perform this conversion.
+If your segmentations are in a research file format (`.nrrd`, `.nii`, etc.), you need to convert them into the standardized [DICOM-SEG](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.8.20.html) format.
+You can use the [pydicom-seg](https://pypi.org/project/pydicom-seg/) library to create the DICOM-SEG files OR use the [itkimage2dicomSEG](https://github.com/MaxenceLarose/itkimage2dicomSEG) python module, which provide a complete pipeline to perform this conversion.

 #### Series descriptions (Optional)